 Nerve hydrodissection consists in injecting a solution guided by ultrasound around the painful nerve.
 Peripheral nerve entrapment is a common source of pain.
 Nerve irritation can occur at areas where the nerve travels through a canal or tunnel.
-However, it also occurs because of post-trauma and scar formation, which leads to symptoms such as numbness, paralysis, or intolerable pain.
-The unique nerve hydrodissection treatment is done by injecting a volume of fluids around the nerves in order to release its adhesions from the neighbouring structures.
+However, it also happens because of post-trauma and scar formation, which leads to symptoms such as numbness, paralysis, or intolerable pain.
+The unique nerve hydrodissection treatment is done by injecting a volume of fluids around the nerves to release its adhesions from the neighboring structures.

 This accurate injection must be done around the nerve (perineural) not inside the nerve (intraneural) to release the surrounding adhesions.
 Releasing the pressure on nerves not only alleviates pain but also allows the nerves to regenerate.
 The addition of biologics enhances the nerve regeneration and accelerates the recovery.

 How is the procedure done?

 Nerve Hydrodissection consists of injecting either platelet-rich plasma (PRP) or a 5% dextrose solution (D5W) around the painful nerve.
 The solution releases the healthy tissue from the scar tissue that formed as a result of an injury or a musculoskeletal lesion.
 The nerve hydrodissection technique requires ultrasound guidance to identify the exact site of the nerve entrapment as well as to locate the needle during the injection.

 You should consider this procedure if you have:

 - Poor healing postoperatively;

 - Morton's neuroma;

 - Scar Neuropathy; or if